joonasjouttijarvi/nvim-coderunner/README.md

 #### Currently supports

 -   Python
 -   Java (with options for javac and maven)
 -   Javascript
+-   C++